mabdu11ah/chrome-steamautoauth/README.md

 ## Help

-If you have any queries or need help, contact me [here](https://steamcommunity.com/id/vrtgn) or add me on discord mabdu11ah#6028.
+If you have any queries or need help, contact me [here](https://steamcommunity.com/id/vrtgn) or add me on discord, mabdu11ah#6028.